Fooxiie/FoxAlarms/README.md

 # FoxAlarms (Public name : VeryFox)
  A new job for your Nova Life Amboise server, setup a society for this job, install alarms, get notification if someone enter in your house.

+# Installation
+Copy all the files and folder in the plugins folder of your server, set the variable in the config.json file in FoxAlarms folder and it's done

  # Features
  - Install alarm in an area (house) for an amount (can be configurable)
  - Define password for the alarm